-3. The QUIC proxy extensions specified in draft-schinazi-masque-connect-udp [19] for support of proxying UDP payload
+3. The QUIC proxy extensions specified in draft-ietf-masque-connect-udp [19] for support of proxying UDP payload.

 In order to support IP proxying (for any type of IP payload, not only UDP) and Ethernet PDU Sessions, additional work is needed.